-This is an open-label Phase 1b, single or multiple dose, multicenter, substudy to an umbrella study designed to evaluate safety, PK, and antiviral activity of GS-1720 given as monotherapy in PWH who are either treatment-naive or treatment experienced but naive to the study drug class, and have not received any ART within 12 weeks of screening, including medications received for preexposure prophylaxis (PrEP) or postexposure prophylaxis (PEP).
+This is an open-label Phase 1b, multiple dose, multicohort, substudy to an umbrella study designed to evaluate safety, PK, and antiviral activity of GS-6212 given as monotherapy in PWH who are either treatment-naive or treatment experienced but naive to the study drug class, and have not received any ART within 12 weeks of screening, including medications received for preexposure prophylaxis (PrEP) or postexposure prophylaxis (PEP).
 Any current or prior receipt of long-acting parenteral ARVs including: monoclonal antibodies (mAbs) targeting HIV-1, injectable cabotegravir, or injectable rilpivirine, is exclusionary.

 This umbrella study will consist of a master protocol describing information relevant to all substudies; and each novel compound will have its own substudy.
-GS-1720 will be the second substudy protocol (GS-US-544-5905-02).
+GS-US-544-5905-03 will be the third substudy with GS-6212 as the compound.
 This flexible clinical study design allows for opening new substudies as new agents become available and closing substudies with study drugs that demonstrate minimal clinical activity and/or unacceptable toxicity.

 After screening and meeting all eligibility criteria, study drug dosing will be initiated on Day 1 in the clinic for each participant.
 Participants will be required to return to the clinic for visits on Days 2, 3, 4, 7, 8, 9, 10, and 11 (primary endpoint assessment).
+Doses of GS-6212 will be administered orally at the clinic under observation by site staff on clinic visit days/times and at home by the participant on nonclinic visit days/times at approximately the same time each day.
+In cohorts where GS-6212 is administered more than once daily, in-clinic observation of dosing will be conducted for the morning dose only.
+Participants will record at-home dosing details in a dosing log.

 After assessments on Day 11 or upon early termination (ET), participants will initiate a regimen of Biktarvy® (bictegravir/emtricitabine/tenofovir alafenamide; BVY) provided by the sponsor or an alternative standard-of-care (SOC) ART regimen selected by the investigator.
 If participants are switching to BVY, a sufficient supply will be given to provide coverage for the remainder of the study.
-Participants will be required to return to the clinic for follow-up visits on Days 25, 39 and 60.
+Participants will be required to return to the clinic for a follow-up visit on Day 25.